-Greetings, Internet Stranger!
+Greetings, Internet Stranger and welcome to 24 hours in Brussels!
 Normally when I start listing my favorite European cities, I can find a fair number of people to agree with my conclusions.
 I love London?
 Lots of people love London.
 J’adore Paris?
 Mais, bien sur, oui!
 I think Rome is swell?
 Everyone from Julius Caesar to Audrey Hepburn has felt the same way.
 But when I tell people that I <3 Brussels, they often react surprised.
 Spend 24 hours in Brussels?
 Isn’t that where the sprouts come from?
 Why get so excited about such an ordinary city?

 Well, let me tell you, Internet Stranger, Brussels has a lot more to offer than just green veggies and muscles.
 There’s delicious food, stunning architecture, cool street art, and hot jazz.
 By the end of the evening, you’ll be singing “Bruxelles, ma belle” right along with me!